Roy G. Finch: Life

-In 1919 he was chief clerk of the New York State Engineer and Surveyor office and was appointed deputy state engineer to replace William B. Landreth.
+Mr. Finch in 1908 joined what was then the New York Department of Engineering and was subsequently promoted to chief clerk of the New York State Engineer and Surveyor office.
+In 1919 was appointed deputy state engineer to replace William B. Landreth.

+He was the Chief Engineer for a number of bridges in NY State, including the Troy-Cohoes Bridge, also known as the 112th Street Bridge, Lansingburgh neighborhood of Troy built in 1922, demolished in 1995 and rebuilt in 1996.

 In 1922 he went to work for Norton Stone and Lime in Cobleskill, New York.

 He was State Engineer and Surveyor from 1925 to 1926, elected on the Republican ticket in 1924.
 In 1925, he published The Story of the New York State Canals: Historical and Commercial Information.
 By 1926 he was a member of the New York State Water Power Commission.

-In 1926, Democratic Governor Al Smith undertook a major re-organisation of the State administration and the Engineer and Surveyor's Department was abolished, and the duties taken over by the New York State Department of Public Works.
+In 1926, Democratic governor Al Smith undertook a major re-organisation of the State administration and the Engineer and Surveyor's Department was abolished, and the duties taken over by the New York State Department of Public Works.

 In 1929 he was awarded the Arthur M. Wellington prize for his pamphlet on the Story of the New York State Barge Canal and Its Operation.

 On April 30, 1930, he was appointed to the Interoceanic Canal Board.